josephlord/FMZDropInMinimalFacebookLogin/README.md

 monster but capable of bringing half the apps on the planet to a crashing halt at launch.
 It should also reduce app download sizes by some megabytes.

-Feature set is limited to logging in and out in a very similar way to the FacebookSDKs work.
+Feature set is limited to logging in and out in a very similar way to the FacebookSDKs plus basic GraphRequest functionality although that GraphRequest feature has not been tested in any way at all at the point of committing it but it builds and launches in a project I tried it in with these additional features/tweaks.

 Naming is because I don't like Mark Zuckerburg.